executablebooks/MyST-Parser/docs/using/syntax.md

 :::
 ::::

-The supported directives are: admonition, attention, caution, danger, error, important, hint, note, tip and warning.
+The supported directives are: admonition, attention, caution, danger, error, important, hint, note, seealso, tip and warning.

 These directives do **not** currently allow for parameters to be set, but you can add additional CSS classes to the admonition as comma-delimited arguments after the directive name.
 Also `admonition` can have a custom title.
 For example: